alwaysdata/documentation/src/content/en/docs/emails/outgoing-emails/delivery.md

 This system uses [Rspamd](https://rspamd.com/) and a set of rules specific to alwaysdata.

-In order not to be dependent on abuse from other users being the same mail server you can rent a [dedicated IP](/en/docs/web-hosting/dedicated-ip-addresses) in the **Advanced > IP Addresses** tab of the account.
+In order not to be dependent on abuse from other users being the same email server you can rent a [dedicated IP](/en/docs/web-hosting/dedicated-ip-addresses) in the **Advanced > IP Addresses** tab of the account.
 You will be asked to specify emails sent by this IP according to the rating they will have received by the antispam.

 ## Notes